6-Year-Old Speech Milestones

 - Will respond correctly to different types of sentences but still may experience confusion at times by more complex or unfamiliar sentences

 Wherever your child may land when it comes to meeting these milestones, they can always benefit from extra support.
 Online speech therapy can be a very valuable resource for school-aged children, even for those who are developing as they should.
 Time with a speech therapist can be beneficial to all children and will help set them up for academic success.
 If you have any concerns at all about your child’s development, don’t wait and see whether they start to struggle or fall behind in school.
-The sooner you seek guidance and support for your child, the better.
+You should seek advice and assistance for your child as soon as possible.
 Now with speech therapy available online, it has never been easier to connect with a highly experienced and qualified speech and language pathologist.
 Don’t delay, schedule your free introductory call today to learn how speech therapy can help your child.